V Gordon Clemons Sells 667 Shares of CorVel Co. (NASDAQ:CRVL) Stock

 CorVel Co.
-(NASDAQ:CRVL – Get Rating) Chairman V Gordon Clemons sold 667 shares of the company’s stock in a transaction dated Monday, April 11th.
-The stock was sold at an average price of $173.70, for a total transaction of $115,857.90.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+(NASDAQ:CRVL – Get Rating) Chairman V Gordon Clemons sold 667 shares of the company’s stock in a transaction on Friday, April 8th.
+The stock was sold at an average price of $173.99, for a total value of $116,051.33.
+Following the transaction, the chairman now directly owns 900,000 shares in the company, valued at approximately $156,591,000.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.

 V Gordon Clemons also recently made the following trade(s):